-Sanford M. Jacoby is the Howard Noble Distinguished Professor at UCLA Anderson School of Management.
+Sanford M. Jacoby is a Distinguished Research Professor at UCLA Anderson School of Management.
 He holds professiorial appointments in UCLA's Department of History and its Department of Public Policy.
 His research uses comparative, historical, and statistical methods to analyze employers, labor market institutions, and the political economy of corporate governance.

 Jacoby's first book was Employing Bureaucracy: Managers, Unions, and the Transformation of Work in the Twentieth Century (1985, 2004), which won the George Terry Book Award from the Academy of Management.
 In 1997, he published Modern Manors: Welfare Capitalism Since the New Deal, which received the Philip Taft Labor History Award.
 His most recent book is The Embedded Corporation: Corporate Governance and Employment Relations in Japan and the United States (2005), the Japanese translation of which was judged by Nikkei Shinbun to be one of the top three books on economics and management published in 2005.
 He edited two collections: Masters to Managers: Historical and Comparative Perspectives on Employers (1991) and The Workers of Nations: Industrial Relations in a Global Economy (1995).